Making it easy to refill with refreshing free tap water

-RefillNZ – a grass roots campaign, which aims to prevent plastic pollution at source by making it easier to reuse and refill your water bottle on the go than buy water in a single-use plastic bottle.
+RefillNZ is a grass roots campaign that aims to prevent plastic pollution at source by making it easier to refill your reusable water bottle on the go than buy water in a single-use plastic bottle.

 Putting the power to reduce single-use plastic pollution in all our hands.

 Making Tap Water the Drink of Choice

 “I believe that water is the best and healthiest drinking option for my family.
 I love knowing we are welcome to go and fill up our own water bottles at a Refill NZ cafe, even if we’re not buying food.
 I hate the idea of buying water in plastic bottles.” – Julie, mum of three.

 We want to disrupt the current social norm that we need to buy bottled water when ‘drinking on the go’ and make it normal and easy for people to carry a reusable bottle and refill for free.

 Tap water in NZ is free, clean, refreshing so there’s no need to buy bottled water.

 But water fountains can be hard to find so we’re asking cafes, bars, museums, and anywhere that has freely available water, to welcome you in to refill your water bottle for free.

 They have a sticker in their window – alerting passers-by that they’re welcome to come on in and fill up their bottle.

 And the interactive location-based map enables you to find a RefillNZ Station easily.